24 May 2021

 If you are only looking for specific information or the download of the plugin, have a look at this article.
 It serves as the documentation, but it will have only little explanation of how the plugin works and how the results can be used.
 Refer to the video for these details and to see how the plugin is used in Blender as shown in the actual Blender user interface.

-You can get the Blender plugin1 from my github repository.
-Just download the py-file in the growth-image repository and save it wherever you like.
+repository and save it wherever you like.
 Since this article might be interesting to others than my usual audience, a little hint to those not familiar with github: Click the file and when you see the source code right-click on the “Raw” button in the top-right corner and select “save link as…” (or similar, depending on language and browser).

-In Blender, open up the preferences dialog, switch to the Add-ons section and pick the Install… button in the top-right corner.
-Navigate to wherever you saved the py-file and double click it.
+-file and double click it.
 Important: It should now show growth image in the list of plugins, but it is not yet activated.
 You need to check the box next to it to actually enable the plugin.

 The plugin only adds a single function to blender, called generate growth data image.
 This function can be found in the Image-menu of the image editor, which in turn can be found on the UV editing workspace, the texture paint workspace or the shading workspace.
 Pretty much in any place, where you can select and view your loaded images.